 Promote best practice

-Show #WHY it’s important to discuss & understand epilepsy risks
+Show why it’s important to discuss and understand epilepsy risks

-Consider using available endorsed resources as part your clinical practice to help discuss and monitor rising risks & any in your patients’ condition to:
+Consider using available endorsed resources as part your clinical practice to help discuss and monitor rising risks and any in your patients’ condition to:

 Signpost to Epilepsy Organisations

 For information on how people with epilepsy can reduce risks and manage their epilepsy to keep themselves safer.